tassosmak/PyTerminal/README.md

 it limits the function to the absoloute basic

 ### The Advanced Mode
-that offers a bit more features than the basic
+it offers a bit more features than the basic

 ## How it Works: